moyano83/Collaborative-Statistics/README.md

 - Standard deviation: Is the square of the variance, for the sample the formula is ![Sample Standard deviation](images/2.2.png) and for the population is ![Standard deviation](images/2.3.png)

 ## Chapter 3: Probability Topics<a name="Chapter3"></a>
+An experiment is a planned operation carried out under controlled conditions, the result of an experiment is called an outcome.
+A sample space is a set of all possible outcomes, an event is any combination of outcomes.
+The probability of any outcome is the long-term relative frequency of that outcome, probabilities are between 0 and 1 inclusive.
+An outcome is in the event A OR B if the outcome is in A or is in B or is in both A and B. If A and B are defined on a sample space, then:

+- P(A OR B) = P(A) + P(B) − P(A AND B).

+An outcome is in the event A AND B if the outcome is in both A and B at the same time.
+The conditional probability of A given B is written P (A|B) and is calculated with:

+- P (A|B) = P(A AND B)/ P(B).

+Two events A and B are _independent_ if the knowledge that one occurred does not affect the chance the other occurs.
+For two independent events at least one of the following is true:

+- P(A|B) = P(A)
+- P(B|A) = P(B)
+- P(AANDB)=P(A)·P(B)

+A and B are _mutually exclusive_ events if they cannot occur at the same time.
+This means that A and B do not share any outcomes and P(A AND B) = 0.

+## Chapter 4: Discrete Random Variables<a name="Chapter4"></a>